abhinav-bohra/NaiveBayes/README.md

 # GaussianNaiveBayes
-Implementation of Guassian Naive Bayes Classifier using Python, Pandas, and NumPy without using any off the shelf library usi
+Implementation of Guassian and Multinomial Naive Bayes Classifier using Python, Pandas, and NumPy without using any off the shelf library usi